Toothpaste Life Lesson for Children: The Truth About Hurtful Words

 Step 2: Distribute Materials

 Hand out a tube of toothpaste and a paper plate or red paper heart to each student.
-Make sure the tubes are small to avoid excessive waste or use larger tubes with groups.
-Explain that the toothpaste represents what we say, and the paper plate or heart is like the surface on which our words land.
+Explain that the toothpaste represents our words, and the paper plate or heart is where those words land.

 Step 3: The Squeeze

 Ask students to squeeze some of the toothpaste onto their plate or heart.
-This part of the activity symbolizes the act of speaking without thinking about the impact of their words.
+This part of the activity symbolizes speaking without thinking about the impact of their words.

 Step 4: Cleaning Up the Mess

-Once everyone has squeezed out their toothpaste, explain that the mess they see represents unkind words and action.
+Once everyone has squeezed out their toothpaste, explain that the mess they see represents unkind words and actions

-Now ask students to use a toothpick or another implement you've supplied to try and put the toothpaste back into the tube.
-This part of the activity illustrates the difficulty of taking back hurtful words once they've been spoken.
-Even though they may be able to return some of the toothpaste, they are unable to fully fix the mess they made, and the paper is left smeared and soggy.
+Now ask students to use a toothpick or other tool to try and put the toothpaste back into the tube.
+This illustrates the difficulty of taking back hurtful words once they've been spoken.
+Even if they manage to return some, the paper is left smeared and soggy, just like the emotional mess left behind.

 Step 5: Group Reflection

 Gather your students in a circle and discuss how they felt trying to put the toothpaste back into the tube.
 Talk about the parallels between the toothpaste and how we speak.
-Highlight how just like the toothpaste, unkind words can make a mess of someone's heart and once they're out, they can be taken back.
+Highlight how unkind words can make a mess of someone’s heart, and once they’re out, they can’t be taken back.

-Ask students if they have ever hurt someone's feelings because they blurted something out without giving it any thought.
+Ask students if they’ve ever hurt someone’s feelings by blurting something out without thinking.
+Encourage honest reflection and empathy.

 Step 6: Accountability Activity

-Later, ask students how receiving an apology note made them feel.
+Later, ask students how receiving an apology or compliment made them feel.
 Discuss the transformative effect of speaking kindly on a negative situation.
 Though they can't reverse the damage, being accountable and apologizing helps to build understanding and rebuild trust.

 Homework or Extension Activity

 Encourage students to take the concept of Apology Notes beyond the classroom.
-As homework or an extension activity, ask them to write a positive note to a friend or family member, emphasizing the ongoing practice of using positive words to spread kindness.
+As homework or an extension activity, ask them to write a positive note to a friend or family member to reinforce the ongoing practice of using positive words to spread kindness.

-This amazing life lesson for children is a practical and engaging activity that's sure to leave a lasting impression on their hearts and minds.
-I believe it should be on every teachers' to do list at the start of every year to foster a culture of kindness, empathy, and understanding.
+This meaningful life lesson for children is a practical and engaging activity that's sure to leave a lasting impression on their hearts and minds.
+It belongs on every teachers' back-to-school checklist to foster a culture of kindness, empathy, and emotional awareness.

 I'd love to know if you've used this activity in your classroom and how your students reacted.
-Please email me here and be sure the grab my free kindness coloring pages for your SEL toolbox below!
+Please email me to share your experience, and don’t forget to grab my free kindness coloring pages for your SEL toolbox below!

 Other Behavior Management Activities & Life Lessons for Children